An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 \subsubsection{Iwasawa Main Conjectures}

-The full BSD conjecture remains open.
 One of the goals of Iwasawa theory is to seek and prove $p$-adic analogues of BSD and its generalisations, replacing complex analysis (which is poorly suited to arithmetic) with $p$-adic analysis (where arithmetic arises naturally).
 For each prime $p$, there is a $p$-adic \emph{Iwasawa Main Conjecture (IMC)} for the elliptic curve $E$, relating a $p$-adic analytic $L$-function to certain $p$-adic arithmetic invariants of $E$:

 One has many more tools available to attack the bottom row than the top, including Euler systems, $p$-adic families and eigenvarieties, $p$-adic Hodge theory and $(\varphi,\Gamma)$-modules, and more.
 As a result, the $p$-adic conjectures are much more tractable than their complex counterparts.
-Indeed, whilst classical complex BSD remains open, its $p$-adic counterpart -- via the IMC for elliptic curves -- has been \emph{proved} in many cases by Skinner--Urban (see \cite{SU14}), following work of Kato (see \cite{Kat04}).
+Indeed, whilst BSD remains open beyond low rank special cases, the IMC for elliptic curves has been proved much more widely by Skinner--Urban (see \cite{SU14}), following work of Kato (see \cite{Kat04}).
+See also \cite{FouquetWan} for a recent summary of known results on the IMC for elliptic curves.